-Memorial Day weekend falls on the last Monday in May each year (in 2019 on the 27th), a time when in many parts of the country the seasons are palpably transitioning towards the warmth of summer.
+Memorial Day weekend falls on the last Monday in May each year, a time when in many parts of the country the seasons are palpably transitioning towards the warmth of summer.
 For many of us this is the first three-day weekend since the darker days of winter, a small furlough from work and school.
 I still revert to my native Colombian dialect and call these weekends puentes or “bridges,” possibly ones between the impending madness of relentless work and the sanity of taking a well-timed break.

 What are we observing on Memorial Day, though?
 As much as I’d love to lose myself in the outdoorsy vibe of the May puente, its solemn name gives us a clue that there may be reflection involved and not only celebration.
 Established under its present name as a national holiday in 1968, the observance originated a century earlier.
 Known then as Decoration Day, it was observed on May 30th as a concerted effort to memorialize the fallen soldiers of the civil war, and then, after World War I was fought, it grew to honor the lost veterans of all wars.

 Mixing up Memorial Day and Veteran’s Day, which is observed in November, is common.
 While both are now Federal holidays and focus on the women and men who serve in the military, Memorial Day is the more solemn one.
 Memorial Day mainly honors the fallen veterans of service, while Veteran’s Day honors everyone who gives their service to the country.
 It’s worth noting that many places around the country, including Arlington National Cemetery, hold patriotic ceremonies where you can pay your respects and it’s always appropriate, on either day or any day, to thank our veterans for their service.